-One option that can be extremely helpful for the tribunal is for one or both experts to prepare an interactive model that is set up with a ‘control panel’ tab in the spreadsheet that enables the user to adjust the input variables.
-The ‘control panel’ tab typically includes pull-down options (or ‘radio buttons’ or ‘check boxes’) for various inputs, or, if the expert wants to provide even more flexibility, the user may have the ability to enter a specific number as a model input, perhaps within a predefined range between a minimum and maximum.
-After the user selects all the required options, the spreadsheet then calculates damages on the basis of the user-selected input variables.
-Typically, the ‘control panel’ includes a summary table of the key components of the damages calculations, which are updated instantaneously as the user selects different options from the pull-down menus.
+One option that can be extremely helpful for a tribunal is for one or both experts to prepare an interactive model that is set up with a ‘control panel’ tab in the spreadsheet that enables the user to adjust the input variables.
+The control panel tab typically includes pull-down options (or ‘radio buttons’ or ‘check boxes’) for various inputs, or, if the expert wants to provide even more flexibility, the user may have the ability to enter a specific number as a model input, perhaps within a predefined range between a minimum and maximum.
+After the user selects all required options, the spreadsheet then calculates damages on the basis of the user-selected input variables.
+Typically, the control panel includes a summary table of the key components of the damages calculations, which are updated instantaneously as the user selects different options from the pull-down menus.

-The benefit of the ‘control panel’ is that it allows the user to explore the impact on damages of variations in the input variables – without requiring the user to understand all (or indeed any) of the calculations in the spreadsheet.
+The benefit of the control panel is that it allows the user to explore the effects on damages of variations in the input variables – without requiring the user to understand all (or indeed any) of the calculations in the spreadsheet.
 The user can also vary the input variables without fear of making mistakes or destroying the model.
-The ‘control panel’ is very user-friendly and can be greatly welcomed by the tribunal.
+The control panel is very user-friendly and can be greatly welcomed by a tribunal.

-As a basic example, the ‘control panel’ might include a pull-down option for the user to select either simple or compound interest.
+As a basic example, the control panel might include a pull-down option for the user to select either simple or compound interest.
 If the user selects compound interest, another option is enabled, requiring the user to select the compounding period (e.g., annual, quarterly or daily).
-Another pull-down menu might ask the user to select from certain interest rates, such as the rate proposed by the claimant and the rate proposed by the respondent.
-Or, the expert could enable the user to choose from a longer list of options, such as LIBOR + 1 per cent, LIBOR + 2 per cent, Prime + 1 per cent and Prime + 2 per cent.
-If the expert wants to provide the user with more flexibility, the ‘control panel’ could include a box in which the user can enter any interest rate.
-Or, the expert could enable the user to enter any interest rate within a certain range of realistic options.
-The ‘control panel’ could also enable the user to select start and end dates for the accrual of interest.
+Another pull-down menu might ask the user to select from certain interest rates, such as the rate proposed by the claimant and the rate proposed by the respondent; or the expert could enable the user to choose from a longer list of options, such as Prime + 1 per cent, Prime + 2 per cent, and so on.
+If the expert wants to provide the user with more flexibility, the control panel could include a box in which the user can enter any interest rate; or the expert could enable the user to enter any interest rate within a certain range of realistic options.
+The control panel could also enable the user to select start and end dates for the accrual of interest.

-As another basic example, if the damages calculation requires the valuation of a company using a discounted cash flow (DCF) model, the expert could design the ‘control panel’ to include pull-down options for such input variables as the valuation date, the weighted average cost of capital (WACC), the cash flow assumptions (e.g., claimant’s or respondent’s) or the growth rate, as well as many other more sophisticated options.
+As another basic example, if the damages calculation involves a valuation using a discounted cash flow (DCF) model, the expert could design the control panel to include pull-down options for such input variables as the valuation date, the weighted average cost of capital (WACC), the cash flow assumptions (e.g., claimant’s or respondent’s) and the growth rate, as well as many other more sophisticated options.

-The degree of functionality that the expert offers to the user in the ‘control panel’ can vary tremendously.
-For example, the expert can set up the ‘control panel’ so that certain options are disabled or ‘greyed out’ if the user selects another incompatible option.
-In the context of the interest rate example above, the expert would be likely to set up the ‘control panel’ so that the compounding period pull-down is disabled if the user has already selected simple interest (because no compounding period is relevant).
+The degree of functionality that the expert offers to the user in the control panel can vary tremendously.
+For example, the expert can set it up so that certain options are disabled (or ‘greyed out’) if the user selects another incompatible option.
+In the context of the interest rate example above, the expert would likely set up the control panel so that the compounding period pull-down is disabled if the user has already selected simple interest (because no compounding period is relevant).

-A ‘control panel’ can also include scenario options.
-The expert can include a selection of pre-packaged scenarios that the user can choose from a pull-down menu, such as the claimant’s position on all the input variables or the respondent’s position.
-Numerous other scenarios are possible.
-Depending on the design of the spreadsheet, the expert could enable the user to vary specific input variables after selecting a scenario option.
+A control panel can also include options for different sets of circumstances.
+The expert can include a selection of pre-packaged circumstances that the user can choose from a pull-down menu, such as the claimant’s position on all the input variables or the respondent’s position.
+Numerous other situations are possible.
+Depending on the design of the spreadsheet, the expert could enable the user to vary specific input variables after selecting a particular option.

-The ‘control panel’ might also include a reset button, enabling the user to return to the default scenario at any time.
+The control panel might also include a reset button, enabling the user to return to the default circumstances at any time.

 The expert can also provide error messages or comments if certain inputs are selected.
 So, if the user entered a start date for the accrual of interest that pre-dated the date of the breach, the spreadsheet could be set up to display an error message explaining why the input value is not possible.

-In some cases, the parties or the tribunal may explore the possibility of the damages experts submitting a joint report.
-The idea behind a joint report is to identify areas of agreement and disagreement and, if possible, to encourage the experts to reach agreement on the model that they use.
-Sometimes the tribunal might request the parties to instruct their experts to work on preparing a joint model that offers certain functionality to facilitate the tribunal’s calculation of damages.
+In some cases, the parties or the tribunal may explore the possibility of the submission of a joint report by both parties’ experts.
+The idea behind a joint report is to identify areas of agreement and disagreement and, if possible, to encourage the experts to reach agreement on the model they use.
+Sometimes the tribunal might even request the parties to instruct their experts to work on preparing a joint model that offers certain functionality to facilitate the tribunal’s calculation of damages.

-Obviously, it is not always possible or worthwhile to pursue a joint model.
+Clearly, it is not always possible or worthwhile to pursue a joint report or a joint model.
 For example, in some cases, the damages experts may have entirely different approaches and may have created two entirely different models.
 The structure of the two models may be so different that there are not easy ways for one expert to adapt its model to accommodate different assumptions by the other side’s expert.
-If the experts were instructed to prepare a joint model, in such a case, it might merely consist of copying the two distinct models into one spreadsheet.
+If the experts were instructed to prepare a joint model in such a case, it might merely consist of copying the two distinct models into one spreadsheet, assuming that is possible.

-However, even that may be of some benefit to the tribunal in some cases.
+Even that may be of some benefit to the tribunal in some cases.
 Among other things, it might enable the tribunal to more easily compare the two models, particularly if there is a joint ‘control panel’ tab that allows the tribunal to calculate damages under both models based on the same key input variables.
 It can also be useful to determine why the different models reach different conclusions.
 The key differences may be identified more easily.
 However, if the different models rely on different inputs, this joint control panel may be less useful or may require a different approach to help inform the tribunal as to other differences between the experts’ models.

 Resolving differences between the parties’ damages experts